 Five Quick and Easy Ways to Find $13.70 Per Day

 1. Do Not Eat Out For Lunch – Even eating at McDonald’s costs an average of over $6-$8 per meal, and if you go out to a finer establishment, the bill could be even higher.
 If you do that every day, the cost out of your pocket can really skyrocket.
 And, many junior enlisted members are already having money taken out of their paychecks because it is assumed by the government that they are eating in the dining facilities provided on the base for lunch.
 Eat there.
 Many of you have already “paid” for it.

-4. Reduce The Amount You Smoke – Assuming that a pack of smokes costs $5, a pack a day habit can cost you over $150 each month.
+4. Reduce The Amount You Smoke – Assuming a pack of cigarettes costs $5, a pack a day habit can cost you more than $150 each month.
 The price is much higher in many parts of the country (upward of $10 per pack in many major cities).
-Reducing the amount you smoke will save you hundreds per month, over a thousand per year, and thousands over your lifetime – not to mention the health benefits.
+Reducing the amount you smoke will save you hundreds per month, over a thousand per year, and thousands throughout your lifetime – not to mention the health benefits.

 You don’t even have to do all of these things at the same time.
 You just have to get to that magic number of $458.33 per month.
 Simply cutting back on a few of these things can get you to that magic number.

 Time is the most important thing you have on your side when you are young. $5,500 invested each year starting when you are 22 years-old until you retire from the military at age 42 would be worth more than $228,000, assuming an 8% annual rate of return.
 If you continued to max out your Roth IRA after leaving the military service until you reached the retirement age of 65, your $5,500 per year could grow to $1.64 million thanks to the power of compounding interest.
 Can you really not find that extra $458.33 a month now if it would earn you $1.6 million?
 Is your daily pack of cigarettes or morning coffee really worth that?